harmamiika/Iltalehti-plus-adblocker/Readme.md

 4. Unpack the extension folder
 5. Check that the extension is activated

-V2 roadmap (likely not coming):

-- also hide sponsored segments
-- (add to chrome extension store?)

 Note: Changes to the iltalehti.fi-website, might cause this extension to become deprecated